-It shows that AC touches the zero point in after each 0.20 seconds, where human brain is not that much faster (except the unintentional functions) to response to electric shock and move back from the voltage source.
+It shows that AC touches the zero point after each 0.20 seconds, where the human brain is not that much faster (except the unintentional functions) to respond to electric shock and move back from the voltage source.

 - Related Post: Difference between AC and DC Resistance

 The 50 or 60Hz frequency plays an important role in the electric shock effect on the human body.
 For example, low voltage about 25V AC with 60 Hz are harmful (wet and humid body).

 Note: Both AC and DC voltages and currents are dangerous.
 Don’t touch the live wires.
 In case of electric shock, try to disconnect the power supply and push back the victim’s body from the source (keep in mind that you should be properly insulated before doing so).
 Only call the professional electrical in case of repairing or troubleshooting.
 In case of emergency, call the local authority ASAP.